-I was in that realm between sleep and wakefulness where we flit from image to image, watching, then experiencing as each image grows in dimension becoming place to place.
+I was in that realm between sleep and wakefulness where we flit from image to image, watching, then experiencing as each image grows in dimension and transforms into whatever we imagine.
 I saw the Christmas Tree festooned with lights and ornaments, one of which was a silver fork with a ribbon tied around it.
 Then the three year-old boy, experiencing the first Christmas that he vaguely understood, face full of excitement at the gaily wrapped package, but unsure of just what to do with it.

 The scene switched to my son’s house where he and his girlfriend of 6 years had arranged a table of nearly 50 presents, bought with time and money they could ill afford, for the friends and family they were to see this Christmas; parents, grandparents, uncles, aunts, nephews, and cousins.
 It was cold in their house in the hopes of saving a few dollars on the heating bill.
 I shivered, briefly, at the memory.

 Then Suddenly, a call as if from another realm…

 A woman’s voice startled me out of my reverie.
 She was leaning close, a pretty face framed by straight, short blond hair, her eyes staring directly into mine.
 She was holding what looked like a foil-wrapped condom in her hand.
 Instinctively, I glanced at her breasts, something glinted — looked like wings.
 As my vision cleared I could read the words “Southwest” as she repeated,